Financial-Times/o-tracking/MIGRATION.md

 +Tracking.prototype.utils.filterProperties
 ```

+The methods `setDomain` and `getDomain` have been removed, o-tracking only works with the spoor domain, which is set automatically.

 ## Migrating from v1 to v2

 o-tracking v2 has dropped support for ftdomdelegate v3, please ensure your project is not using ftdomdelegate v3 and can work with ftdomdelegate v4.